-- Service Coordinators must be an RN or Bachelor's degree in social work, psychology or other related fields, and at least three years of experience in a social service or health care related setting except that Service Coordinators hired prior to the CHC zone Start Date must have the qualifications and standards proposed by the CHC-MCOs and approved by the Department. - Service Coordinator Supervisors must be an RN or a PA licensed social worker or PA licensed mental health professional with at least three years of relevant experience except that Service Coordinator Supervisors hired prior to the Start Date who have a Master's degree, but not a license, 1) must obtain a license within their first year of this Agreement and 2) must have the qualifications and standards proposed by the CHC-MCOs and approved by the Department.
+- • - Service Coordinators must be an RN or have a Bachelor's degree in social work, psychology or other related fields, and at least three years of experience in a social service or health care related setting except that Service Coordinators hired prior to the CHC zone Start Date must have the qualifications and standards proposed by the CHC-MCOs and approved by the Department. - Service Coordinator Supervisors must be an RN or a PA licensed social worker or PA licensed mental health professional with at least three years of relevant experience except that Service Coordinator Supervisors hired prior to the CHC zone Start Date (who do not have a license), 1) must obtain a license within their first year of this Agreement or 2) must have the qualifications and standards proposed by the CHC-MCOs and approved by the Department.